10-Minute Garlic and Rosemary Roasted Salmon

 Note: Salmon can be prepared, covered with plastic wrap and stored in the refrigerator the morning prior to roasting.

-Disclosure: I was given a copy of Effortless Entertaining Cookbook for my own review and cookbook collection, plus a copy was provided for the giveaway.
+Disclosure: I was given a copy of Effortless Entertaining Cookbook for my review.
 There are Amazon affiliate links in this post.